 Any apartment not selected during Apartment Selection will become available in Room Draw.
 A group of four students may draw into the apartment.
 The highest lottery number among the group of four will be used.

 Each applicant group will be assigned a group score.
 Group scores are the sum total of all group members' priority points.
 Individual members receive priority points based on their matriculation class designation (see below).
 Rising sophomores receive 2 points, rising juniors receive 3 points, and rising seniors receive 4 points.
 The matriculation class designation for transfer students is based on projected graduation date.
-Students currently living at Harvey Mudd College due to the overflow housing partnership set during Mid-Year Room Draw 2017 will receive an additional point.
-The highest possible group score is 17.
+The highest possible group score is 16.